DevExpress/devextreme-reactive/packages/dx-react-scheduler/docs/reference/all-day-panel.md

 ------|------|------------
 children? | ReactNode | A React node used to render the row content.

-### AllDayPanel.WrapperProps
+### AllDayPanel.containerProps

-Describes properties passed to a component that renders wrapper for All Day panel.
+Describes properties passed to a component that renders container for All Day panel.

 Field | Type | Description
 ------|------|------------